Déclaration de transparence relative à l'esclavage moderne

 We also have an Associate Code of Conduct that outlines our standards and expectations and addresses the consequences of noncompliance.

 We also have a supplier scorecard that incentivizes strong performance on labor rights and other criteria.
-Suppliers who have more than 20 years of history with us and have solid compliance performance receive a higher percentage of our order volume.
+Suppliers who have more than 20 years of history with us and have satisfactory compliance performance receive a higher percentage of our order volume.
 The scorecard is reviewed with suppliers as needed when issues arise.

 Approvisionnement des matières premières